-The TRSUs will vest in three equal annual installments on each anniversary of the March 9, 2020 grant date, subject to the executive's continued service through the vesting date, including Mr. Mestrich's service through the special advisor period.
+The TRSUs will vest in three equal annual installments on each anniversary of the applicable grant date, subject to the executive's continued service through the vesting date.

 The PRSUs are subject to vesting based on the attainment of pre-established corporate performance measures over the applicable performance periods, each weighted at 50% of the total grant date fair value of the award.
-The corporate performance metrics for the PRSUs granted in 2020 are:
+The corporate performance metrics for the PRSUs granted in 2021 are:

-- growth in adjusted tangible book value per share, over a measurement period that begins January 1, 2020 and ends December 31, 2022; and - total stockholder return, or TSR, relative to a specified peer group, over a measurement period that begins March 9, 2020 and ends March 8, 2023.
+- growth in adjusted tangible book value per share, over a measurement period that begins January 1, 2021 and ends December 31, 2023; and - total stockholder return, or TSR, relative to a specified peer group, over a measurement period that begins February 3, 2021 and ends February 2, 2024.

 The PRSUs will vest based on our achievement of these performance measures during the applicable performance period, subject to the executive's continued service through the end of each applicable performance period.
 The Compensation Committee established threshold, target and maximum performance levels for each selected performance measure.
 Payments for achievement of the threshold, target and maximum performance measures are 50%, 100% and 150%, respectively.
 Actual performance between threshold, target and maximum performance levels will be interpolated to determine the amount of payment based on relative achievement of the corporate performance metrics.
 Because Mr. Mestrich resigned in January 2021, the PRSUs he was granted in 2020 were forfeited.
-In addition, following Mr. LaBenne's resignation, to be effective in late April 2021, the PRSUs he was granted in 2020 will also be forfeited.